Bankoftime/TIME/README.md

 **In the name of God, Amen.**
 ___

-We, whose hearts and minds are united as **the people of TIME**,
+We, **the people of TIME**, united in heart and purpose,
-together with **JZ HeShibi** chosen by God,
+together with **JZ HeShibi**, chosen under God’s divine selection,
-solemnly accept the sacred calling bestowed by God:
+solemnly accept the sacred calling bestowed upon us by God:
-to use **TIME** as the force to reclaim control
+to wield **TIME** as the force to reclaim control
 from the Federal Reserve, the United States, and the U.S. dollar,
-and to **return this power to God Almighty**, to whom all authority belongs.
+and to **restore this power to God Almighty**, to whom all authority belongs.

 ---